 I’ve been pondering whether multiple choice questions assess “higher order thinking“.
 Daisy Christodoulou thinks they do: It is true that many selected-response questions do measure only shallow learning, but well-designed selected-response items can probe student understanding in some depth.’
 Citing Dylan Wiliam: Wiliam gives some good examples of these types of question This example is… Continue reading Do multiple choice questions assess “higher order thinking”?

-I wanted to try and thread some recent twitter debates together and make the point that what often looks superficially to be random different issues are in fact related.
-I’m going touch upon the Sugata Mitra debate.
+I wanted to try and thread some recent twitter debates together.
+I’m going to touch upon the Sugata Mitra debate.
 Mitra is accused of poor research.
-I would describe it as “discursive research”.
-It generates discourse, the potential for… Continue reading On Mitra’s “no holes in the wall” and the DT Willingham meme: weak research needs clever discourse to survive
+I would describe it as “discursive research”; it generates the potential for change but it is empirically weak.
+You could accuse Coe (EEF toolkit) and Hattie (visible learning) of the same.… Continue reading On the clever discourse of Mitra’s “no holes in the wall” and the DT Willingham meme

 This is the second part of a contribution to the #blogsync Knowledge debate.
 In my last BLOG I offered a progressive view of knowledge and rejected Govian pedagogy and neo-traditionalism.
 Old Andrew sums up the neo-traditionalist view: To begin with, the question of how we select which knowledge is worth learning changes.
 While progressives have always… Continue reading On the problem of knowledge – part two: progressivism and the primacy of skills #blogsync